 Appellant was convicted under Sections 363 and 366, IPC and was sentenced to undergo imprisonment for 7 years [CRLA/314/2004, High Court of Uttarakhand at Nainital].

 Woman was kidnapped [abducted] / abducted [not kidnapped], perhaps ‘criminally intimidated’ / perhaps ‘abused by authority’, knowing she will be forced / seduced to engage in illicit intercourse.
 Appellant was undergoing his sentence when the Woman entered a compromise.
-It was submitted to Court that she is married, “living happily” and that she and her Husband have no complaint against Appellant.
+It was submitted to Court, she is married, “living happily” and she and her Husband have no complaint against Appellant.
 SC: “Sentence is limited to the period already undergone”.
 “Appellant shall pay a fine of Rupees Two Lakhs.”